heroiclabs/nakama-defold/README.md

 ### Requests

 The client includes lots of builtin APIs for various features of the game server.
 These can be accessed with the methods which either use a callback function to return a result (ie. asynchronous) or yield until a result is received (ie. synchronous and must be run within a Lua coroutine).
-It can also call custom logic as RPC functions on the server.
-These can also be executed with a socket object.

 ```lua
 local client = nakama.create_client(config)